The Sweet Conservation of Mangroves

-“When MAP came, they showed us what we already knew, but highlighted exactly how to do it, and told us to listen to what nature was telling us”
+“When Mangrove Action Project (MAP) came, they showed us what we already knew, but highlighted exactly how to do it, and told us to listen to what nature was telling us”

 --- Sutee Pankwan,

 MAP has been collaborating with the people of Nai Nang village in Krabi Province, Thailand, to produce “Nai Nang Honey” from the surrounding mangrove forests while conserving them.

 The bee keeping collective originated from a conservation group that worked to restore the mangrove forest surrounding their village, whilst using bees to assist with their pollination.
 In 2014, several members of the conservation group decided to form an apiculture group to generate alternative income from the honey products, with technical training and assistance from Mangrove Action Project.
 Today, the collective includes over 45 families who depend primarily on traditional small-scale fishing, and farming for their livelihoods.

 The village now has more than 300 beehives and produced 194 litres of raw, unpasteurized honey in 2018, down from 270L in 2015.
 The group earned an income of 116,495 baht (3,700 USD) from raw honey and other honey value-added products made by the women’s group.
 A new enterprise for the Nai Nang cooperative is constructing and installing new beehive boxes in other communities and selling to visiting groups which earned 340,400 Baht (10,810 USD) in 2018.
 Through workshops, the Nai Nang Women’s Group has also learned to produce a variety of honey based value-added products such as medicinal balm, shampoo, conditioner, body lotion, liquid body and bar soap and a village Conservation Fund was established with 10% of all honey and honey product sales.